mariusschueller/mariusschueller.github.io/_pages/about.md

 ## Education

-Marius has experience and knowedge in a wide variety of skills.
+Marius has experience and knowledge in a wide variety of skills.
 His fields of expertise include software development, game development, web development, and 3D modeling/printing.

 * Vanderbilt University
-  * BS Computer Sceince
+  * BS Computer Science

 ## Technical Skills

 Marius has experience in a wide range of programming languages.
+These skills have been developed inside and outside of the classroom in a variety of projects.

 * Python
 * C++